-It’s not just for professional photographers, either!
-Anyone can do it using little more than the smartphone already in their pocket.
+Seriously, it’s not just for professional photographers, either!
+Anyone can do a long exposure with the smartphone already in their pocket.

-We’re gonna take you through every step of taking a long exposure photograph on your phone, so read on to bring your phone photography to the next level.
+We’re going to take you through every step of taking a long exposure photograph on your phone, so read on to bring your phone photography to the next level.

 The short version of long exposure is this – just leave the shutter open for longer and receive more light.

-The long version is a little more complicated.
+The extended version is a little more complicated.
 The shutter is, more or less, a curtain that covers the sensor of your camera.
 In a standard photograph, the shutter is open for around 1/160th of a second.
-The sensor absorbs light for that brief period and is then covered again and the picture is processed.
+The sensor absorbs light for that brief period and is then covered again, and the picture is processed.

-A long exposure is any shot where you set the shutter to stay open longer than that standard 1/160th… -ish.
+Long exposure is any shot where you set the shutter to stay open longer than that standard 1/160th-ish.

 It’s not a well-defined term.
 There’s no mandatory minimum shutter speed to be considered long exposure.

 However, there is rarely a reason to take a photo with, say, a 5-second exposure.
-Really just if you were in a very dim environment and taking a still photo, but didn’t want to increase ISO (since that would make your image grainy).
+The only reason to use a long exposure, in this case, would be in a very dim environment and taking a still photo but didn’t want to increase ISO (since that would make your image grainy).

-Normally, long exposures will be anywhere from 30-seconds to 30 minutes.
-It depends on the subject of your photo and the effect you’re looking for.
+Typically, long exposures will be anywhere from 30-seconds to 30 minutes.
+It depends on the subject of your photo and the effect for which you’re looking.

-Take astrophotography for example.
+Take astrophotography, for example.
 If you look at the sky with your eyes, you can usually see stars dimly.
-In a really remote place, you can faintly see the Milky Way.
+In a remote place, you can faintly see the Milky Way.